Asset Management: Definition, Benefits, Functions and Tips for Companies

 8. Asset Renewal

-After an asset has been used for a certain period of time, the value or function of the asset may experience depreciation.
-Assets that are not considered productive can be renewed so that they can be used again until their economic life ends.
-This renewal or rejuvenation is carried out in the form of repairs or replacement of spare parts so that the assets can work as before.
+After an asset has been used for a certain period, the value or function of the investment may experience depreciation.
+Assets not considered productive can be renewed to be used again until their economic life ends.
+This renewal or rejuvenation is carried out as repairs or replacement of spare parts so that the assets can work as before.

 Tips for Doing Company Asset Management

-In carrying out asset management, there are several tips that need to be considered so that mistakes do not occur in your business.
+In carrying out asset management, several tips must be considered so that mistakes do not occur in your business.
 Here are tips on doing asset management:

 1. Monitoring or Checking All Owned Assets

-When you are just starting asset management, it is important for the company to routinely check the value of the assets it has.
+When starting asset management, the company needs to check the value of the assets it has routinely.
 This check can be done to avoid the risk of unexpected expenses due to the burden of unrecorded asset ownership.
 An example is carrying out inspections every month so that the company does not have to pay taxes on cars or motorcycles that have been damaged.

 2. Understand the Life Cycle of an Asset